 The PMCPA has found companies in breach of the ABPI Code where information and data from clinical trials have not been disclosed in accordance with the relevant requirements.
-One complaint led to 25 cases covering 35 products from 21 companies.
-Seven of the 25 cases were found to be in breach of the Code.

 7.2 Is there a requirement in the legislation for companies to make publicly available information about transfers of value provided by them to healthcare professionals, healthcare organisations or patient organisations?
 If so, what companies are affected (i.e. do these requirements apply to companies that have not yet been granted a marketing authorisation and/ or to foreign companies), what information should be disclosed, from what date and how?